michaeloconn98/ARApp/README.md

 # Augmented Reality Experience App - Documentation - Mac/Linux Version
 First fully developed protoype of this app bringing a connection between Augmented Reality and social immersion.

-This repository is for running the application on a Mac/Linux Computer **ONLY**.
-The repository for the running the application on a Windows Computer can be found at: https://github.com/michaeloconn98/ARAppWindows
+This repository is for running the application on a Mac/Linux PC **ONLY**.
+The repository for the running the application on a Windows PC can be found at: https://github.com/michaeloconn98/ARAppWindows

 ### About
 This application hopes to provide a reference to the social value that can be gained from interactive technologies.
 In particular this application focuses on implementing basic Augmented Reality features into an interactive environment.